emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 TEAP peers MUST track whether or not server authentication has taken place.
-When the server cannot be authenticated, the peer MUST NOT request any services from it.
+When the server cannot be authenticated, the peer MUST NOT request any services such as certificate provisioning ({#cert-provisioning}) from it.

 Peer implementations MUST be configurated so that by default, the current authentication session fails if the server cannot be